Home

 Now just about every New Englander has their favorite lake.
 For some it’s right in their back yard so they can fish or swim whenever they want.
 For others – like me - it’s Lake Winnipesaukee.

 Lake Winnipesaukee is the largest lake in New Hampshire and the center of activity for the boating community in the region.
-It's also one of my favorite places for New Hampshire vacations, and so I built a page all to itself.
-Click here to go directly to my Lake Winnipesaukee page.
+It’s also one of my favorite places for New Hampshire vacations, and so I built a page all to itself.

 But the other lakes are terrific as well, and each with it's own distinct charm.